Position

 Fertilising

-Chili plants are heavy feeders, especially when they start producing fruits.
+Chilli plants are heavy feeders, especially when they start producing fruits.
 They require nutrient-rich soil to support vigorous growth and fruit development.
-Before planting, amend the soil with compost or well-rotted manure to enrich it with organic matter and essential nutrients.

 Thereafter, Apply one teaspoon every 4-5 months of our berry and fruit slow release fertiliser.
 Press the fertiliser balls gently under the soil and add a loayer of mulch, moving the mulch away from the plant stem.